yunuskorkmaz/docs.tr-tr/docs/standard/security/how-to-create-a-windowsprincipal-object.md

     Dim myPrincipal As New WindowsPrincipal(myIdentity)
     ```

-3. Asıl nesne oluşturulduğunda bunu doğrulamak için birkaç yöntemden birini kullanabilirsiniz.
+3. Asıl nesne oluşturulduğunda, doğrulamak için birkaç yöntemden birini kullanabilirsiniz.

 ## <a name="see-also"></a>Ayrıca bkz.